yalue/onnxruntime_go_examples/README.md

 List of Examples
 ----------------

- - `sum_and_difference`: This is the simplest example, copied from a unit test in the `onnxruntime_go` library.
+ - `sum_and_difference`: This is the simplest example, copied from a former unit test in the `onnxruntime_go` library.
 It uses a basic neural network (trained using a pytorch script contained in the directory) on a tiny amount of hardcoded data.
 The source code is very heavily commented for reference.

  - `mnist`: This example runs a CNN trained to identify handwritten digits from the MNIST dataset.
 It processes a single input image, and outputs the digit